zekariasasaminew/2022-Dem-Vs-Rep-Vote/README.md

-# Dem Vs Rep Gerrymandering Detection
+# Democratic Vs Repuvlican Gerrymandering Detection(2022)

 This program analyzes the voting in the state entered by the user for a particular election whose data is stored in a file.
 The program displays voting data from that state by district